The Final Rip

 Based on the sample size I have, I’m pretty sure

-is a critical component to my enjoyment, as the albums without him just don’t do much for me.
+is a critical component to my enjoyment, as the albums without him just don’t resonate as much with me.

 1995 Salt Peter •